-Alvin Junior College will require each student of mathematics we makes a low score in this subject on his entrance examination to the this first course in mathematics.
-A quick review of arithmetic and he school algebra will be taken.
-The student will then be qualified to roll in either Algebra 133 or in Mathematics 153 (General Busin Mathematics).
+Alvin Junior College will require each student of mathematics who makes a low score in this subject on his entrance examination to take this first course in mathematics.
+A quick review of arithmetic and high school algebra will be taken.
+The student will then be qualified to enroll in either Algebra 133 or in Mathematics 153 (General Business Mathematics).
 Two lecture hours per week.